-Ants can lift up to four-and-half tons over their head and run at 52 miles per hour, relative to body size!1 There’s even one species—sort of the Usain Bolt of the ant world—that can run at the human equivalent of 400 miles per hour!
-Ants, almost all of them females, are physically amazing, but, did you know there’s more to ants than just vigor and brawn—they manage cities and farms and have the largest brain-to-body weight of all animals.
-They’re fascinating, and you’ll uncover many more interesting facts as you learn all about ants.
+Ants can lift four-and-half tons over their head and run at fifty-two miles per hour, relative to their body size!
+There’s even one species—the Florence Griffith-Joyner of the ant world—that can run at the human equivalent of four hundred miles per hour!
+Ants, almost all of them females, are physically amazing, but, did you know there’s more to them than just vigor and brawn?
+They manage “cities” and farms and have the largest brain-to-body weight of all animals.
+You’ll uncover many more interesting facts as you learn all about ants.

-Jump down to: Beneficial, Background • Physical description • Head, Mouth, Antennae, Brain • Senses, Pheromones, Communication • Thorax, Appendages • Abdomen, Heart, Organs, Breathing • Eusocial, Castes • Reproduction, Eggs, Larvae • Nests, Anthills, Bivouacs, Sleep • Foods, Predators, Defenses, Lifespan
+Jump down to: Beneficial, Background • Physical description • Head, Brain, Mouth, Antennae • Senses, Pheromones, Communication • Thorax, Appendages • Abdomen, Heart, Organs, Breathing • Eusocial, Castes • Reproduction, Eggs, Larvae • Nests, Anthills, Bivouacs, Sleep • Foods, Predators, Defenses, Lifespan

 You’ve probably noticed the whirl of activity that always surrounds ants, but what are they accomplishing, other than stealing our tasty picnic foods?
 Well, quite a lot, really—they’re among earth’s beneficial wildlife, and here’s why: